laokaow/IoT-Stovetop/README.md

 ### Final Design
 All in all I am happy with my project.

 **What to change?**

 Getting a stronger and more consumer grade temperature sensor.
-For this project some DIY and taping needed to be done, and the reliability isnt 100%.
+Trimming the cables.
 Creating my own frontend and backend for more freedom when visualizing the data.

 **Extras to buy**